ml-archive/admin-panel-provider/README.md

 ### Seed a user

 If you haven't added a SSO provider, the next thing you need to do is to seed a user in order to be able to login into your new admin panel.
-To do this, first add the seeder command to your `commands` array in your `droplet.json`:
+To do this, add the seeder command to your `commands` array in your `droplet.json`:

 ```json
 "//": "Choose which commands this application can run",